Henry Stanley, 3rd Baron Stanley of Alderley: Death

 He died and was buried on two of the most auspicious dates in the Muslim calendar, 21 and 25 Ramadan (11 and 15 December 1903 respectively).
 He was buried according to Muslim rites in unconsecrated ground in the garden of the Dower House on his family's estate, Alderley Park, at Nether Alderley, Cheshire.
 The chief mourner at his burial was the first secretary to the Ottoman Embassy in London.
 Islamic prayers were recited over his grave by the embassy's imam.
 A Janaza service in memory of the deceased was held at the Liverpool Mosque, conducted by Abdullah Quilliam.

 In the issue of the Review of Religions for February 1904, the death of Lord Stanley was reported;

 The Crescent gave the following account of his interment;

 According to Nancy Mitford, at the funeral, his brother turned to the new Lord Stanley, who had removed his hat out of respect, and snapped "Not your hat, you fool, your boots."

+Arms

 Books

 His books were published by the Hakluyt Society, of which he was a member and vice-president.
 He wrote under the name Hon.
 Henry E. J. Stanley while his father was alive and Lord Stanley of Alderley after he acceded to that title.